Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 DISI Fellow & Project Coordinator

-The Diverse Intelligences Summer Institute (DISI) is a 4-week full-time program hosted by the UCLA and funded by the Templeton World Charity Foundation.
+The Diverse Intelligences Summer Institute (DISI) is a 4-week full-time program founded by Dr. Erica Cartmill and Dr. Jacob Foster, and funded by the Templeton World Charity Foundation.
 As a participant, I lead a project exploring the opportunities of using ethnographic methods to study animal behaviour, minds and societies.
+Since 2022 I worked as a Project Coordinator for DISI.

 5